mydata-space/Data-Exploratory-Analysis-Reporting/README.md

 ## ✨ About Me

 Hi there!
-I'm Christ GHABAKO, I'm an MBA of business analytic and entreprise information systems.
+I'm GHABAKO, data freelance and information system specialist and a graduate of an MBA in business analytics and information systems.
 My responsability is to help businesses to process, analyze and consume data efficiently and effectively.